FAQs & Resources

 • If the reason you are taking your paid leave is foreseeable—like a vacation or planned appointment—your employer can require up to 7 days of notice.
 If you need to take leave suddenly or unexpectedly, your employer may require notice as soon as possible before the start of your shift.
 Make sure you know your employer’s policy on notice.

 • If you work in Chicago or Cook County, you might be eligible for different paid leave rights.
-Download our fact sheet to learn which rights apply to you, and check out our city website for more on your rights in Chicago.
+Download our fact sheet to learn which rights apply to you, and check out our city and county information for more.

 Resources